ME WITHOUT ME

 I don't describe my work myself.
 I produce something and put it up for discussion.
 The interpretation remains open.
 When you look at the object, your own thoughts and perspectives arise.

-So then: I find it strange that an uncle is something genderless for you, because I actually don't feel that way at all.
-I almost find it a little disreputable.
+Well then: I find it curious that an uncle is something genderless for you, because I don't really feel that way at all.
+I find it almost a little disreputable.

-They are of course culturally influenced.
-And that's exactly what underlines my thesis, because they let the work itself work.
+They are, of course, culturally shaped.
+And this is precisely what underlines my thesis, because they allow the work itself to take effect.
 Everyone comes with their own history and socialization.
 And everyone sees it differently.
-You see the evil uncle who has a gender.
-But not me.
+They see the bad uncle who has a gender.
+But I don't.

 To what extent was the material important here?
-To what extent does porcelain play a role in the object itself?
+To what extent does porcelain play a role for the object itself?

-Porcelain brings a story, memories and emotions.
-Of course my parents had service.
-Coffee was drunk from it and eaten from it on Sundays; it was the good dishes, the beautiful dishes that people were careful with and only used on holidays or Sundays.
-This has a social connotation: it's about a certain society that doesn't wallow in wealth, which is why this porcelain is not used every day, but is something special and marks a celebration.
-And that's how it was with us, my father was a police officer and we didn't have much money.
-But these things existed and were used very sparingly.
+Porcelain brings with it a history, memories and emotions.
+Of course my parents had tableware.
+They drank coffee from it and ate from it on Sundays, it was the good tableware, the beautiful tableware that you were careful with and only used on holidays or Sundays.
+It has a social connotation: it's about a certain society that doesn't indulge in wealth, which is why this porcelain isn't used every day, but is something special and marks a celebration.
+And that's how it was with us, my father was a policeman and we didn't have much money.
+But we did have these things and we were very frugal with them.

 And as a child, did you have to or were you allowed to wash the expensive dishes on Sundays?
-Or was it kept out of children's hands as a precaution?
+Or did you take the precaution of not putting them in children's hands?

-We always had to help, mostly we dried off.
-But with the expensive porcelain... of course we were careful.
+We always had to help, we usually dried the dishes.
+But with the expensive porcelain... of course we had to be careful.

 .